 Lesson learned: Research funds are sometimes mismanaged.
 Local stakeholders may sometimes be expected to team-up against a funding partner.
 It can be noted that the person giving the testimony, moved to another country to do the research.

 Reflection by CEO: WHY are local stakeholders sometimes teaming-up against a funding partner?
 Do we have a joint understanding among local stakeholders that Europe deserves to be met with poor accountability accountability because Europe is rich as a result of Africa being poor.
 If we want to find ways to change this attitude as fast as possible, general research and business investments will risk to fail.

 Informed decision: Establish clear and measurable structures around recruitment of MSc and PhD students, as well as, around the purchase of chemicals.
 A very narrow scope for financial research and business investments, ensuring that the partners in Africa will not team-up turn against HR&S, but instead appreciate the long-term value of accountability when working with HR&S. Also the other way around, find ways to prove that HR&S is an honest and trust-worthy partner with intrinsic motivation working towards a shift of paradigm.

 different will come with a friction.

 -We can find people who want to make a change and be self-driven but the system will swallow them up.
 With time they may give up.
 We will try to bring those person with an mind for change to join HR&S. Maybe we can use social media more to find the change makers.

 – for strengthened scientific capacity

-Reflection Cecilia: It seems the scientific capacity at SSA scientific institutions will not be strengthened through dedicated research grants, free training events, paid for pieces of equipment and consumables, equipment repair, library support or IT support.
+Reflection CEO: It seems the scientific capacity at SSA scientific institutions will not be strengthened through dedicated research grants, free training events, paid for pieces of equipment and consumables, equipment repair, library support or IT support.

 Informed decision: HR&S will address the implementation of Progress Markers at Insitution management and ministry level instead.